lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/announce-component-usage.rst

 * Announcement Guidelines/Procedure:

+  The following rules are also bookmarked in the channel.

     * Make announcement when ready to begin work

         * Include estimate of how long the systems will be in use